-Make your own DIY Geometric Wall Art with the tutorial below and free printable woodworking plans – complete with a supply list, cut list and pattern.
+Make your own DIY Geometric Wall Art with the tutorial below and printable woodworking plans – complete with a supply list, cut list and pattern.
 This is inexpensive outdoor DIY project can be made for less than $15 in lumber!

 Keeping in the spirit of budget friendly projects, my DIY Geometric Wall Art can also be made for around $15 in lumber.
 What a big impact for something so cheap!